szoftveres/RF_instruments/siggen/README.md

  2 "rfon; sleep 200; rfoff"
  3 "freq += 1000"
  4 "if freq <= 930000 \"goto 2\""
- 5 "rfoff"
- 6 "end"
+ 5 "end"
 ```
-After issuing the `run` command, the above program will run a frequency sweep from 900 MHz to 930 MHz.
+After issuing the `run` command, the above program will run a linear frequency sweep from 900 MHz to 930 MHz in 1 MHz increments, stopping at each frequency point for 200 ms.

 A program line can be edited by first typing the line number, followed by the program line in a C-string literal format, e.g. `1 "freq = 900000"`.
 If a program line contains nested string literals, the `\` character can be used before the nested double-quote characters, e.g. in lie `4 "if freq <= 930000 \"goto 2\""`, the `if` keyword also expects a program line string literal after the evaluated expression.